mridul037/mridul037/README.md

 **Quote of the hour:**

-Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.

-~ Douglas Crockford
+~ John Gall (author)
 <pre>

 </pre>